luhhsnunes/cucumber-workshop/README.md

 # Cucumber Hands-on

+> **Disclaimer:**

+> This is a repository prepared specially to the workshop at ThoughtWorks BH.
+All the exercises and their answers are under tags, so don't look or checkout them in advance.
+Don't be spoiler!

+> The implementation is not using the very best Cucumber practices.
+Some of them are out of scope for this workshop.

+> If you want to reuse this material in another workshops, you are welcome. **BUT** please, get in touch first :)

-## Make sure you have these dependencies setup:
+## Make sure you have these dependencies setup

 ### Xcode Command Line Tools
 `xcode-select --install`